-Free wifi is available at the lodging.
+Free wi-fi is available at the lodging.
 TIP!
 You can buy a local SIM card at the airport when you arrive to be able to be online via 3G.

 There is plenty to see and do in this lively part of Australia, so please feel free to spend a few extra days exploring the surroundings on your own, before or after your volunteer weeks.

-Cairns and in its surrounding area has dive sites, Fitzroy Island National Park, kayaking, hiking, sailing, shopping, skydiving, hot springs, beaches, lakes, wildlife, nightclubs and award-winning restaurants and much more.
+Cairns and its surrounding area has dive sites, Fitzroy Island National Park, kayaking, hiking, sailing, shopping, skydiving, hot springs, beaches, lakes, wildlife, nightclubs and award-winning restaurants and much more.
 Just outside Cairns are vast tropical rainforests rich of wildlife.
 Cairns is simply the best place to experience the tropical lifestyle.

 When you have booked your volunteer program with us, we will send you an application form (together with the registration fee).
-Fill out the application form and return it to us, we will then forward it to the projekt as basis for your volunteer placement.
+Fill out the application form and return it to us, we will then forward it to the project as basis for your volunteer placement.

 Liability insurance is included in the price of your volunteer trip.
 Liability insurance applies to occasions when you as a private person are required to pay damages for having unintentionally damaged someone or someone’s property.

-You, yourself are responsible for applying for and acquiring the required visa for entering the country of your destination.
+You have sole responsibility for applying for and acquiring the required visa for entering the country of your destination.
 Different visa rules may apply depending on your nationality.
 Visit the embassy web page for the country of your destination, to find out the accurate visa terms between your resident country and the country where you are travelling.

 Remember!
 Circumstances can change rapidly, and epidemics can break out.
 You are responsible for keeping yourself informed, and also for which vaccination protection you choose.